somramnani/BatmanTASClickyGame/README.md

-## Batman: The Animated Series Clicky Game
+## Batman: The Animated Series Clicky Game :bat:
 A batman memory game built in React.

 ## Table of contents